SEJeff/tech-blog-list/README.md

 ==========

 Please send a pull request adding your tech blog if:
-a.
-The company is doing something genuinely interesting with tech and publicizing it
+- The company is doing something genuinely interesting with tech and publicizing it
-b.
-You aren't trying to self promote
+- You aren't trying to self promote

 Please keep the list alphabetical